adam-mcdaniel/harbor/README.md

       y = 6 in x + y * z))
 ```

-With this syntax, scopes are explicitly created and destructed upon individual expressions: scopes are managed by simply creating a frame for each `let` expression, and destructing it at the end of the `let` body.
+With this syntax, scopes are explicitly created and destructed upon individual expressions: they're managed by simply creating a frame for each `let` expression, and destructing it at the end of the `let` body.

 ![Method](./assets/method.png)

 Because method calls are just syntax sugar for function calls, the user needs an alternative way to pass the "self" parameter as a pointer.
-To do this, I increased the precedence of `&` to take place before the `.` operator.
+To do this, I increased the precedence of `&` to take place before the `.` and `->` operators.
 So, in the example above, the expression `&n.inc.square->putnumln` expands to `putnumln(*square(inc(&n)))`.
 I know this syntax looks confusing to anyone familiar with pointers, but it's impossible to misuse due to the strict typesystem.

 ## The Recursion Problem